netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

    This section provides some examples to illustrate the use of the period and recurrence formats defined in {{sec-schedule}}.
-The following modules are used for illustration purposes:
+The following modules are used for illustration purposes and make examples verifiable:

 ~~~~
 {::include-fold ./yang/example-sch-usage.yang}
 ~~~~

-   For each example, only the message body is provided with JSON used for encoding per the guidance in {{?RFC7951}}.
+   For each example below, only the message body is provided with JSON used for encoding per the guidance in {{?RFC7951}}.

 ## The "generic-schedule-params" Grouping

 {{ex-0}} illustrates the example of a requested schedule that needs to start no earlier than 08:00 AM, January 1, 2025 and end no later than 8:00 PM, January 31, 2025 (Beijing time).
-Schedule requests that fail to meet the requirements are ignored by the system as indicates by "discard-action".
+Schedule requests that fail to meet the requirements are ignored by the system as indicated by "discard-action".

 ~~~~